Xuchen-Li/Xuchen-Li.github.io/_pages/about.md

 **<a href="http://videocube.aitestunion.com/">MGIT: A Multi-modal Global Instance Tracking Benchmark Based on Hierarchical Semantic Framework</a>**

 - Visual Object Tracking / Visual Language Tracking / Long Video Understanding and Reasoning / Intelligent Evaluation Technology
-- As of Jan.
-2024, the platform has received 287k+ page views, 1k+ downloads, 400+ trackers from 130+ countries and regions worldwide.
+- As of Feb.
+2024, the platform has received 315k+ page views, 1k+ downloads, 400+ trackers from 130+ countries and regions worldwide.
 - VideoCube / MGIT is the supporting platform for research accepted by IEEE TPAMI 2022 and NeurIPS 2023.
 </div>
 </div>